alphasoc/graylog-alphasoc/README.md

 ## Sending NFR Events to Graylog

-To escalate AlphaSOC alerts from NFR via GELF you must define the Graylog server address within `config.yml` under the `outputs:` section, as below.
+To escalate AlphaSOC alerts from NFR via GELF you must define the Graylog server address within `config.yml` (under the `outputs:` section) as below.
 NFR scores network traffic via the AlphaSOC Analytics Engine and escalates alerts to Graylog.

 ```
 # Graylog server URI where AlphaSOC alerts will be sent in GELF format